nrwl/nx-cloud-helm/README.md

 ## Suggested resources

-We recommend setting up [EKS Autoscaling](https://docs.aws.amazon.com/eks/latest/userguide/autoscaling.html) or [GKE Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) for your cluster, so that you don't pay for unecesarry resources, and your Nodes can scale up automatically, as needed.
-However, this is indication of the resources you might need (you can always start with less and scale up to this as needed):
+Suggested resources for the NxCloud cluster are (you can always start with less and scale up to this as needed):
 - 9 vCPUS
 - 23GB memory
+- Or you can use the equivalent of 5 `t3.medium` AWS Nodes (or 7 if running Mongo)

 Disk size:
 - The biggest resource consideration will be the permanent Volume where your cached artefacts will be stored.
 This depends on the size/activity of the workspace.
 You can start with 20-50GB and scale up if needed.